West Palm Beach, Florida: Historic neighborhoods and communities

 El Cid: Noted for its Mediterranean revival and mission-style homes, El Cid developed in the height of Florida's real estate boom.
-In the late 19th century, most of the land north of Sunset Road was pineapple fields, but the crop dwindled in the early 20th century.
-Pittsburgh socialite Jay Phipps subdivided the old pineapple fields in the 1920s.
-He named it El Cid, after the celebrated Spanish hero, Rodrigo Díaz de Vivar, who conquered Valencia in 1094.
-He was called "Cid", meaning "lord".
+In the late 19th century, most land north of Sunset Road was pineapple fields, but the crop dwindled in the early 20th century.
+Pittsburgh socialite Jay Phipps subdivided the old pineapple fields in the 1920s and named it El Cid after celebrated Spanish hero Rodrigo Díaz de Vivar, who conquered Valencia in 1094.
+He was called "Cid," meaning "lord."
 El Cid became a city historic district in June 1993.
 In 1995 the neighborhood was listed in the National Register of Historic Places.

 Flamingo Park: Originally a pineapple plantation, Flamingo Park was established by local contractors and developers, who saw the potential in this area—one of the highest coastal ridge sections from downtown West Palm Beach to Miami.
 Some ridge houses even had ocean views from upper floors.
-Houses cost about $10,000 to $18,000 in the boom era, and many buyers were owners of shops and businesses on fashionable Dixie Highway nearby.
-Recently, residents rallied to have stop signs installed throughout the neighborhood and have banded together to ward off commercial and industrial zoning.
+Houses cost about $10,000 to $18,000 in the boom era, and many buyers owned shops and businesses on fashionable Dixie Highway nearby.
+Recently, residents rallied to have stop signs installed through the neighborhood and banded together to ward off commercial and industrial zoning.
 Property values are rising as residents renovate and restore Spanish-style houses.
-Most of the homes in the neighborhood, developed from 1921 to 1930, are mission style, but nearly every style is represented.
+Most homes in the neighborhood, developed from 1921 to 1930, are mission style, but nearly every style is represented.
 There are many Mediterranean revival-style houses along the high ridge line.
 Only two buildings in the historic district are known to have been designed by architects: 701 Flamingo Drive designed by Harvey and Clarke, and the Armory Arts Center designed by William Manly King.
 The neighborhood became a West Palm Beach historic district in January 1993 and was listed in the National Register of Historic Places in 2000.

-Grandview Heights: One of the city's oldest neighborhoods still intact, Grandview Heights was built as an extension of Palm Beach Heights from around 1910 to 1925.
+Grandview Heights: One of the city's oldest intact neighborhoods, Grandview Heights was built as an extension of Palm Beach Heights from around 1910 to 1925.
 Almost all of Palm Beach Heights and half of Grandview Heights was demolished in 1989 to make way for the proposed Downtown/Uptown project, which became CityPlace.
-Grandview Heights originally attracted construction workers who helped build the luxury hotels, ministers and store owners.
+Grandview Heights originally attracted construction workers who helped build the luxury hotels, ministers, and store owners.
 The neighborhood has one of the city's best collection of early craftsman-style bungalows, as well as some modest, Mediterranean revival-style homes.
 The neighborhood became a West Palm Beach historic district in 1995 and was listed in the National Register of Historic Places in 1999.